TahirRiaz/terralense-example-eval/resources/README.md

 }
 ```

-**Expected Resolution**: Terralense should resolve all resource dependencies, for_each iterations, and dynamic blocks in a complete stack.
+**Expected Resolution**: Terralens should resolve all resource dependencies, for_each iterations, and dynamic blocks in a complete stack.

 ---